 - Faculty of Science’s Advancing Women’s Success Grant

 - Australian Academy of Sciences EMCR Forum’s increasing diversity in prizes and awards best practice guide

 - A [breast] feeding room in the building open to all staff and students offering privacy.

 The Committee continues to strive to improve equity, inclusion and diversity, including the implementation of initiatives associated with Athena-SWAN.

 The GEDI committee sends out a weekly newsletter to EAE students and staff.
-It highlights the research and achievements of women in Earth, Environmental and Atmospheric science.
+It highlights the research and achievements of women in the Earth, Environmental and Atmospheric sciences.
 It also includes links to things that might particularly interest students including job opportunities and vacation work as well as books, movies, tv shows or podcasts about EAE science or women in leadership.
-The newsletter was previously only for women in the Women of EAE network but we have now opened it up to anyone who wishes to receive it (irrespective of gender).
-The newsletter is still called the Women of EAE newsletter, due to its focus on women in science, but we realised that men probably want to know about awesome women doing awesome science too.
+The newsletter is called the Women of EAE newsletter due to its focus on women in science and is open to anyone who wishes to receive it (irrespective of gender).
 If you would like to receive it, please fill out your email address here.